-If you’re in the market for your first LMS or in order to switch from your current LMS to a new one, make sure you take the time to read learning management system reviews.
-You can skip the industry editorial reviews as well as customer testimonials on each vendor’s website because neither of those sources are what you really need, which is honest reviews from actual people who have used the system and took the time to write up a review.
+If you’re in the market for your first LMS or looking to switch from your current LMS to a new one, make sure you take the time to read learning management system reviews.
+You can skip the industry editorial reviews, as well as customer testimonials on each vendor’s website, because neither of those sources is what you really need, which is honest feedback from actual people who have used the system and took the time to write up a review.

-WhataSoftware.com: This site’s blog presents reviews of business software by combing through multiple sites like the ones listed below and presenting the highlights of dozens to hundreds of customer reviews.
+- WhataSoftware.com: This site’s blog presents reviews of business software by combing through multiple sites like the ones listed below and presenting the highlights of dozens to hundreds of customer reviews.

-You don’t have to reinvent the wheel when it comes to learning management system reviews, and you certainly don’t have to rely on customer testimonials posted on each vendor’s website since those would obviously be skewed towards those with favorable views of the system.
+You don’t have to reinvent the wheel when it comes to learning management system reviews, and you certainly don’t have to rely on customer testimonials posted on each vendor’s website since those would be skewed towards those with favorable views of the system.
 There are several good sites like the ones listed above that contain dozens of customer reviews of multiple systems to help you make your choice.

 Is eLeaP the right LMS for you?
 Find out with a free trial.
 We’re pretty proud of what we’ve developed, including the ability to deliver content on multiple devices.
 You can also design, brand, and deliver your own content, and even sell that content through a built-in eCommerce feature if you want to generate additional revenue.